Zopa Clothing

 }

-is used to call a function (usually a function that returns a Promise) in a synchronous manner inside a saga.
+• call is used to call a function (usually a function that returns a Promise) synchronously inside a saga.
 It allows for better testing and handling of asynchronous code by providing a more natural way to invoke functions that return promises.
-It can also be used to call other sagas, making it a versatile tool in managing asynchronous flow. -
+It can also be used to call other sagas, making it a versatile tool for managing asynchronous flow.

-is used to run multiple sagas concurrently.
+• all is used to run multiple sagas concurrently.
 It takes an array of sagas as arguments and runs them in parallel.
 It is often used in scenarios where multiple asynchronous tasks need to be performed simultaneously.
-Theall
+The all function resolves when all the sagas in the array have been completed.

 import { createSelector } from 'reselect'